 The president of Sri Lanka is apparently not a fan of Enrique Iglesias.

-According to the BBC, President Maithripala Sirisena was not at all pleased with the "most uncivilized" behavior of concert goers at Iglesias' recent show in Colombo.
+the BBC, President Maithripala Sirisena was not at all pleased with the "most uncivilized" behavior of concert goers at Iglesias' recent show in Colombo.
 The performance, held on Dec.
 20 at a rugby stadium, reportedly resulted in local women climbing on-stage, kissing Iglesias and throwing undergarments at him.
 See one woman get a smooch from Iglesias at the 00:37 mark in the fan-shot YouTube video below.

 "This is most uncivilized behavior that goes against our culture," Sirisena reportedly said in a public meeting, declaring that event organizers should be "whipped with toxic stingray tails."

 "I don't advocate that these uncivilized women who removed their brassieres should be beaten with toxic stingray tails," he added, "but those who organized such an event should be."

 ET has reached out to Iglesias' rep for comment.

 The event itself was put on by Live Events, which has issued an apology